sameersrivastava13/Celebal-Internship/README.md

 ==> Task Assigned:
 -> Completed the task assigned to extract data from given API and store it in CSV format.
+-> Another approach to the same task to extract data from a JSON API and store it in CSV format.

 ![Capture](https://user-images.githubusercontent.com/56088741/84587342-0e55db80-ae3c-11ea-9050-8cbae85af5d3.PNG)